Slamy/Wiki_MiSTer/Setup-Guide.md

 1) Copy everything from **files** folder of release to /media/fat using FTP client and then reboot MiSTer (use <kbd>Left Shift</kbd> + <kbd>Left CTRL</kbd> + <kbd>Left Alt</kbd> + <kbd>Right Alt</kbd> combination).
 2) [Log in via serial console or ssh](Network-access) and type `updateboot` then reboot again.

-Usually bootloader has none or little change and not always requires update.
-But for better experience it's advised to update the bootloader with every release.
-If somehow new version of Linux won't be able to boot with previous bootloader, then simply use SD Install Tool to update the bootloader (`Update Boot` button).
+Usually the bootloader has little or no change and does not always require updating.
+But for a better experience it's advised to update the bootloader with every release.
+If by any chance a new version of Linux isn't able to boot with a previous bootloader, then simply use the SD card Installer Tool to update the bootloader (`Update Boot` button).

-If you wish to organize the cores into directories rather than have them stored on the root directory, you will need to add an underscore in front of the directory name.
+You may organize the cores into directories (folders) rather than have them stored on the root directory, to make these directories visible simply add an underscore in front of the directory name.